dmorehouse/jets-docs/_docs/assets.md

 Even though you and add files directly to these folders and Jets will uploaded and served them.
 The files in these folders do not get sha checksums added to their paths automatically.
 This makes it more difficult to cache the assets with longer TTLs.
 Even with short TTLs, some browsers and devices like iPhone seem to cache images indefinitely.
 Asset precompiling will take your assets and add a sha checksum as part of the path.

-You should add the files to `app/assets` instead and allow Jets to precompile them as part of the deploy process.
+You should add the files to `app/assets` and `app/javascript` instead and allow Jets to precompile them as part of the deploy process.

 Folder | Description | Checksum
 --- | --- | ---